 After using this back shaver I have to say I hate the blue roller, I don’t care if you have a patent on it, as it doesn’t work right.
-It makes shaving your back harder and tedious.
-It probably the combination of the roller and the extra width that makes shaving the contours of your back difficult.
+It makes shaving your back harder and more tedious.
+It is probably the combination of the roller and the extra width that makes shaving the contours of your back difficult.

 The wideness might also be hindering the ability of the effectiveness of this back shaver.

 What I do like about this product is it uses (affordable) double-sided safety razors instead of an (expensive) pre-built cartridges.
-Manufacturers usually overcharge for the cartridges.
+Manufacturers usually overcharge for cartridges.
 This will save you a ton of money over the years.